SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 #### Node Assignment

 No single point of failure is important for HA deployments.
 Kubernetes by default tries to spread broker pods of an HA redundancy group across Availability Zones.
-For more deterministic deployments, specific control is enabled through the `spec.nodeAssignment` section of the broker spec for the Primary, Backup and Monitor brokers where Kubernetes standard [Affinity and NodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) definitions can be provided.
+For more deterministic deployments, specific control is enabled using the `spec.nodeAssignment` section of the broker spec for the Primary, Backup and Monitor brokers where Kubernetes standard [Affinity and NodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) definitions can be provided.

 #### Enabling Pod Disruption Budget

-In an HA deployment with Primary, Backup and Monitor nodes, a minimum of two nodes need to be available to reach quorum.
-Specifying a [Pod Disruption Budget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) is recommended to limit situations where quorum may be lost.
+In an HA deployment with Primary, Backup, and Monitor nodes, a minimum of two nodes must be available to reach quorum.
+Specifying a [Pod Disruption Budget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) is recommended to limit situations where quorum might be lost.

 This can be enabled setting the `spec.podDisruptionBudgetForHA` parameter to `true`.
-This will create a PodDisruptionBudget resource adapted to the broker deployment's needs, that is the number of minimum available pods set to two.
+This creates a PodDisruptionBudget resource adapted to the broker deployment's needs, that is the number of minimum available pods set to two.
 Note that the parameter is ignored for a non-HA deployment.

 ### Container Images